Chhatrapur: Demographics

+According to 2011 Census information the sub-district code of Chhatrapur block is 03085.
+Total area of Chhatrapur block is 124 km2 including 119.92 km2 rural area and 4.40 km2 urban area.
+Chhatrapur as a block has a population of 94,683 people with 20,415 houses in its 46 villages.

 Transport

 Chhatrapur is the administrative capital of Ganjam and gateway to south Odisha, and has a well-developed transportation network.
 All express trains of Indian railway have a halt here.
 It is well connected with the Howrah madras highway so all luxury busses also passing through.

 Road

-Chhatrapur city is connected with National Highways NH-16 (Chennai – Kolkata), NH-59 (Khariar – Berhampur) and State Highway 36 (Odisha) (Surada to Chhatrapur via Hinjilicut) with other cities and towns of Odisha.
+Chhatrapur city is connected with National Highways NH-16 (Chennai – Kolkata)and State Highway 36 (Odisha) (Surada to Chhatrapur via Hinjilicut) with other cities and towns of Odisha.
 The three-wheeler auto taxis are the most important mode of transportation in this city.
 Taxis also ply on the city's roads.
 The Ganjam Urban Transport Services Limited (GUTSL) with joint partnership with Odisha State Road Transport Corporation (OSRTC) have come up with an agreement, valid for one year, to run a city-bus service for Berhampur to Chhatrapur and urban centres on its periphery (Gopalpur, and Hinjli) on 27 February 2014.